-If you don’t already hold a race licence and are competing in a car that is currently licenced for use on the public highway and will compete in road-legal condition you need to apply for a NON RACE NATIONAL B licence.
-Those running in class 2 may need to apply for a SPEED NATIONAL A licence depending on the specification of your car.
-You probably won’t need a medical and there’s no test – simply apply and complete the required payment (£43 for most) – it’s that easy.
+Sprinting is regulated by the Motorsport UK and in order to compete there are certain requirements which must be followed.
+Firstly, you need to join a Motorsport UK affiliated car club such as LoTRDC which has a sprinting membership, you can then apply for an Motorsport UK Competition Licence.
+With that licence comes the Motorsport UK yearbook (The Blue Book) which contains a wealth of useful information.
+If you don’t already hold a race licence and are competing in a car that is currently licenced for use on the public highway and will compete in road-legal condition you need to apply for a RS Inter Club Competition Licence.
+Those running in SuperSport may need to apply for a RS National licence depending on the specification of your car.
+You probably won’t need a medical and there’s no test – simply apply and complete the required payment (£69 for most) – it’s that easy.
 If your car is not road legal please see section 7.1.5 of the MSA yearbook.

 Timing Strut – To enable your car to be timed it is mandatory to fit a Timing Strut to the front of the car.
 The strut must be: mounted vertically so that it’s leading edge is the furthest forward point; be of solid material (ie metal or wood) and matt black; be 51mm wide, 254mm high with 200mm ground clearance; be in place when presenting the car for scrutineering.

-Crash Helmet – A helmet must be worn during competition and the following standards are accepted : FIA 8860-2004, FIA 8860-2010, FIA 8859-2015, SNELL SA2005, SNELL SA2010, SNELL SA2015, SNELL SAH2010
+Crash Helmet – A helmet must be worn during competition and the following standards are accepted : FIA 8860-2004, FIA 8860-2010, FIA 8859-2015, SNELL SA2015, SNELL SAH2010

 Race Suit – Flame resistant overalls in Proban or Nomex are required.
 Acceptable standards are: FIA 8856-2000; FIA 1986 Standard.
 These standards are clearly marked on the overalls.
 Flame resistant gloves to ISO 6940 standard are also required.
 Flame resistant boots/trainers, socks, balaclavas and underwear are recommended.